RandomGamingDev/MCSkinsGen/README.md

 ## How does this work?

 First, we scrape the data with https://github.com/RandomGamingDev/mcskins-net-scraper before using `to-imagefolder.py` and `to-1dir-dataset.py` to convert it into a form that can be used and with a 512x512 resolution for each skin before placing it into `Loras/mcskins/dataset` and train it with the default LoRA model.
-(This requires Google Colab Compute units since Google doesn't let you do it with the free tier)
+(This requires Google Colab Compute units since Google doesn't let you do it with the free tier) (If you want to train based off of another LoRA or based off of the LoRAs generated from what you previously trained just place it somewhere downloadable (perhaps in a github pull request) and then place the url to it in the optional_custom_training_model_url)
 With the finished models, we can then generate skins that we then proceed to resize back to 64x64 with Pillow before exporting.
 (This can be done on the free tier)

 ## Why is the model not was powerful as it could be?